 Making ECD Systems Flow.

-There are an estimated 40 000 ECD centres in South Africa and each one must be assessed and registered with the DSD at least every five years – a massive administrative hurdle, with registration of each site taking up to 12 months.
+There are an estimated 40 000 ECD centres in South Africa and each one must be assessed and registered with the DSD at least every five years – a massive administrative hurdle, with the registration of each site taking up to 12 months.
 If the centres are not registered, they are not able to access government funding and other support intended to improve the quality of their service.

 The registration process needs to be simplified.
-Blockages need to be identified and addressed, demands on the system need to be quantified, and the myriad of stakeholders need to be fully engaged.
+Blockages need to be identified and addressed, demands on the system need to be quantified, and a myriad of stakeholders need to be fully engaged.
 Cost-effective and practical solutions to these issues will ensure that all ECD centres are recognised, supported and accountable within Government systems.

 In partnership with DSD and Ilifa Labantwana, we drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.

 Low-tech workflow boards are often used in the private sector as visualization tools.
 They have been shown to improve work efficiency and flow in factories across the world, because they clearly show what blockages in the system need to be addressed, and when.

 The use of factory-style workflow boards to assist in highlighting blockages in the South African ECD registration system was piloted at two Government Social Development offices in Kwazulu Natal and four in the Eastern Cape.

 The ECD workflow boards break down the registration system into a number of simple steps – from site identification to issuing a registration certificate.
 Blockages in the registration process are quickly identified and easily prioritised so that efforts can be focused on the key constraints within the system.